 Carbon Fiber Thickness

 Your frame will be solid and rowdier if it has more carbon fiber content.
 However, it will end up making your frame bulkier.
 Small, lightweight frames are generally 2 to 2.5mm in thickness.
-Larger frames, on the other hand, designed for 4” propellers and higher have thickness of 3 to 3.5mm.
+Larger frames, on the other hand, designed for 4” propellers and higher have a thickness of 3 to 3.5mm.

 If your frame has 4mm of carbon fiber content, the frame will be absolutely formidable.
 So that is what you should be looking for.
 A lighter 3” frame should be fine with a 3mm thickness.

-Keep in mind that the arms constitute the thickest portion of the frame.
+Keep in mind that the arms constitute the thickest portion of the mini quadcopter frame.
 In case it is a unibody frame, the bottom half makes up the thickest part.
 With a thickness of 1.5 to 2mm, the top plate is the thinnest since it is rarely damaged.
 Therefore, most of the warranties only cover the bottom plate and the arms.